SAP-samples/teched2023-DA260/exercises/connections/HDLFS/README.md

   After entering all required information click on *Next*.

-  6. Provide a name for your connection, e.g. *HDLFS* as abbreviation for SAP HANA Data lake Files.
+  6. Provide a name for your connection, e.g. *HDLFS* as abbreviation for SAP HANA Cloud Data Lake Files.

   7. Once connection gets added, *Validate* the connection.